BlackstoneEngineering/sarahmarshy.github.io/_includes/online.md

 #### 2. Setup Environment

-1. Plug your mbed board into your computer and open it's USB device folder
+1. Plug your mbed board into your computer and open its USB device folder
 2. Double click on the `MBED.HTM` file (this will add your mbed platform to the online compiler)

 If you do not have an mbed board, go to [developer.mbed.org/platforms](https://developer.mbed.org/platforms), select a board and click the "Add to your mbed Compiler" button.